vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 * Date/Time - to compare against in filters
 * Structured data records - such as a set of key value pairs (inputs to filters)

-## Signed message data source [WIP]
+## Signed Message Data Source
-Signed message data sources are the first externally verifiable data source to be supported on Vega, and can be used for settling and terminating a market.
+Signed message data sources are a source of off-chain price data, and can be used for settling and terminating a market.
 They introduce a Vega transaction that represents a data result that is validated by ensuring the signed message is provided by the Ethereum public key provided in the market’s proposal.

-Data sources available on the Ethereum network must be 'copied' over to the Vega network manually, but as Open Oracle signed messages include signatures, the data can still be verified against its source.
-In future, this will be able to happen automatically through the Ethereum bridge.
+Specifically, Signed Message Data Sources are equivalent to Posters in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3), taking signed price reports and posting them to the Vega chain.
+As Open Oracle reports include signatures, the data can still be verified against its source.

 A signed message data source must include:
 * Public keys that can sign and submit values for this oracle, as well as the key algorithm to be used, if required